 - Adding dates or any other sweetener is optional, if you want you can skip it.

-- Adjust the quantity of milk depending upon how thick and creamy you want your blueberry banana smoothie to be.
+- Adjust the quantity of milk depending on how thick and creamy you want your blueberry banana smoothie to be.

 More vegan breakfast recipes